shambhoo-narwaria/shambhoo-narwaria/README.md

 # Hi there, I'm Shambhoolal Narwaria! 👋

 ## About Me
 I'm a final-year B.Tech student in Computer Science and Engineering at the Indian Institute of Technology, Roorkee.
-My passion lies in Data Structures, Algorithms, and Software Development.
+My passion lies in Data Structures, Algorithms, and Machine Learning.

 ## Skills
 - **Languages**: Java, C++, Python, JavaScript, HTML, CSS